tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 $ \{ (\textrm{yi},19), (\textrm{yi},20), (\textrm{yi},18) \} $.
 There is no
 requirement that all values from $A$ or $P$ be present.

-Relations are a powerful way of thinking about computation.
+Relations are a provocative way of thinking about computation.
 For example, consider this relation on $A \times A \times B$, where
 $A=\{ 1,2,3 \}$ and $B=\{ 1,2,3,4,5,6 \}$: